D.C. Follies

 D.C.
-Follies is a syndicated sitcom which aired from 1987–1989.
+Follies is a syndicated sitcom which aired from 1987 to 1989.
 The show was set in a Washington, D.C. bar, where a bartender played by Fred Willard would welcome puppet caricatures of politicians and popular culture figures.

 Synopsis

 The show, a satire, made frequent sardonic comments on Cold War and late 1980s politics and pop culture.
 Although Willard was the only live actor appearing regularly, each episode featured a celebrity guest, such Martin Mull, Robin Leach, Whoopi Goldberg, Leslie Nielsen, Bob Uecker, and Betty White.
 In one episode, Robert Englund showed up as his Freddy Krueger character, and in a special Christmas episode an un-billed actor played Santa Claus.

 Style

 The show's use of puppets that mimicked popular culture and political figures was similar to the British series Spitting Image; it was produced by Sid and Marty Krofft, well-known puppeteers in the United States who were responsible for popular children's television shows including H.R.
 Pufnstuf and Sigmund and the Sea Monsters.
 The show was originally funded and syndicated nationally by New York-based Syndicast Services Inc.